 Michael Berndt provides his very personal experience in his book “100 COUNTRIES, 100 WOMEN, 100 NOISE: My crazy trip around the world”, published by MVG in 2017:

 “When we landed in Sydney, I had no idea what to expect there.
-The plane was mostly freshly baked high school graduates, seventeen or eighteen years old, who knew exactly how and where to go.
+The plane was mostly freshly graduated, seventeen or eighteen, who knew exactly how and where to go.
 Some had fully planned the coming year, week after week.
 Everyone knew where they would stay in Sydney.
 "And where do you sleep?"
 I was asked again and again.
 "I don't know," I said, feeling worse with every question.
 Everyone had a plan, except me.
 I only knew one thing - it had to be cheap.
 Some had bragged on the plane that he could hit five thousand euros on the head.
 I wanted to make do with a ridiculous seven hundred euros in the first two to three months.
 "What, so little?"
 Asked these cared for little mothers and put on a worried expression.
 "You won't get very far with that."
 It was like a slap in the face.
-They had just left school and already had their pockets full of money - but I was now twenty-four and had to save.
+They had just left school and already had their pockets full of money - but I was now twenty-four years old and had to save.
 But at least I had arrived in Sydney, and only a few people at home in Saxony could have expected that. ”

 Offline download: Download this text as PDF - Read usage rights, Because we do not automatically submit the title of this text for privacy reasons: When buying in "interests" the title register if support is needed.
 After buying text exclusively Download at this URL (please save).
 Or for a little more directly an entire book or eCourse with this text buy, read on.